Guided by the Beauty of Our Taxes

 The value of a property can be split into two parts: the value of the building or development constructed on the land, and the value of the land itself.
 Depending on the building and the location of the land, the proportions that these two parts contribute can vary wildly.

 In cities — especially rich, dense ones — a large part of a property's value really comes from the land and its location.
 In some areas, it is almost all the value of the property.
-Here's some more discussion on this phenomenon, and the idea behind it.
-To get a feel for it, consider this observation:
+Consider:

 If you build a shack in the desert, nearly 100% of the property's value will come from the shack, because the land is worthless.
 But if you build a shack in San Francisco, nearly all of the property's value will come from the land.

 This is intuitively appealing.
 It checks out with personal experience.
-In both London and Bangalore, you'll often find flats that are in different leagues in terms of aesthetics and convenience going for comparable rents.
+In big cities, if you search long enough, you'll come across flats that are in different leagues in terms of aesthetics and convenience going for comparable rents.
 That's because the quality of the house is only a minor part of the rent: most of it is just the location.

 Cities are great economic machines of love and labour that chug along and do the good work of keeping civilizations alive.
-They have always been enormous creators of value.
 The story has been the same for a thousand years: you want to make money, you go to the city.
 It's because that's where you find people, opportunities, jobs, connections, and ideas.
 This is the premium: you are paying extra for the access to people, opportunities, jobs, connections, and ideas.

 And so the city grows.
 As it does, demand for real estate raises rental prices.
 All the companies want to set up shop in the city, since that's where they'll find employers; all the people want to live in the city, since that's where they'll find jobs.
 The rent goes up.
 If you happen to own a few properties in good locations, then you've found yourself an excellent income stream.
-Be in the right cities at the right times, and the rental income from owning a few modest plots will last generations, likely allowing even your grandchildren to live off it.
+Be in the right cities at the right times, and you now have generational wealth.

 Is this a problem?